Maegima/simple-microprocessor/README.md

 # simple-microprocessor
-A simple microprocessor with instruction set based in the MIPS architecture
+A simple microprocessor with instruction set based in the MIPS architecture.